Drinkey/goat/notes.md

 ### task execution solution

 How to store the result?
+Use a file aggregation to represent execution report.
 - Use `/tmp/goat/[id]/status` to store execution status
   - FSM: created -> running -> done, one direction
 - Use `/tmp/goat/[id]/lastresult` to store execution result of last run, default to `Not Run` when first created